No items found.

 Beyond selecting suitable activities, how you facilitate them can significantly influence their effectiveness.
 Here are five essential tips to keep in mind:

-1. Clear instructions and time limits: Provide clear directions and realistic time limits for your closing activities.
-This helps maintain focus and ensures everyone has an opportunity to participate.
+1. Clear instructions and time limits: For your closing activities, provide clear directions and realistic time limits.
+This will help maintain focus and ensure everyone has an opportunity to participate.

 2. Safe and supportive environment: Maintain the same safe and supportive environment cultivated throughout the session.
 Remind participants of confidentiality rules and encourage respectful sharing.